Kingdom of Hungary (1526–1867): First half of the 19th century

 The first great figure of the reform era came to the fore during the 1825 convocation of the Diet.
 Count István Széchenyi, a magnate from one of Hungary's most powerful families, shocked the Diet when he delivered the first speech in Hungarian ever uttered in the upper chamber and backed a proposal for the creation of a Hungarian academy of arts and sciences by pledging a year's income to support it.
 In 1831 angry nobles burned Szechenyi's book Hitel (Credit), in which he argued that the nobles' privileges were both morally indefensible and economically detrimental to the nobles themselves.
 Szechenyi called for an economic revolution and argued that only the magnates were capable of implementing reforms.
 Szechenyi favored a strong link with the Habsburg Empire and called for the abolition of entail and serfdom, taxation of landowners, financing of development with foreign capital, the establishment of a national bank, and introduction of wage labor.
-He inspired such projects as the construction of the suspension bridge linking Buda and Pest.
+He inspired such projects as the construction of the Széchenyi Chain Bridge linking Buda and Pest.
 Szechenyi's reform initiatives ultimately failed because they were targeted at the magnates, who were not inclined to support change, and because the pace of his program was too slow to attract disgruntled lesser nobles.

 The most popular of Hungary's great reform leaders, Lajos Kossuth, addressed passionate calls for change to the lesser nobles.
 Kossuth was the son of a landless, lesser nobleman of Protestant background.
 He practiced law with his father before moving to Pest.
 There he published commentaries on the Diet's activities, which made him popular with young, reform-minded people.
 Kossuth was imprisoned in 1836 for treason.
 After his release in 1840, he gained quick notoriety as the editor of a liberal party newspaper.
 Kossuth argued that only political and economic separation from Austria would improve Hungary's plight.
 He called for broader parliamentary democracy, rapid industrialization, general taxation, economic expansion through exports, and the abolition of privileges (equality before the law) and serfdom.
 But Kossuth was also a Hungarian patriotic whose rhetoric provoked the strong resentment of Hungary's minority ethnic groups.
 Kossuth gained support among liberal lesser nobles, who constituted an opposition minority in the Diet.
 They sought reforms with increasing success after Francis's death in 1835 and the succession of Ferdinand V (1835–48).
 In 1844 a law was enacted making Hungarian the country's exclusive official language.